 Informal interactions are a critical part of the employee experience, having profound ramifications on an organization’s innovation, productivity and culture among others.
 This has been especially relevant over the last two years, as employees had so shift from on-site to remote collaboration and many of those informal interactions were lost.
 This experience resulted in countless employees being discontent with the subsequent transition to hybrid work models, especially the younger ones who are advocating for on-site work.
 Leaders are still struggling to define the ideal balance between in-person and virtual interactions.
 In order for organizations to thrive in this new post-pandemic reality, leaders must be able to effectively articulate the purpose behind the adoption on-site, remote or hybrid work models and support their decisions with objective data.

 Leveraging social capital to successfully manage the return to the office

-As leaders look to support strategic and operational decision-making in the context of the return to the office, People Analytics methods such as Organizational Network Analysis (ONA) offer a valuable approach to understand the different collaboration dynamics resulting from onsite, remote and hybrid work models.
+As leader look to support strategic and operational decision-making in the context of the return to the office, People Analytics methods such as Organizational Network Analysis (ONA) offer a valuable approach to understand the different collaboration dynamics resulting from onsite, remote and hybrid work models.
 ONA helps leaders understand which model is more suitable for their organization by analyzing collaboration dynamics through active and passive data sources.
-Once a model is chosen, ONA also helps them monitor the evolution of these collaboration dynamics, informing people decisions and enabling course-correction throughout the transition process.
+Once a model is chosen, ONA also helps them monitor the evolution of such collaboration dynamics, informing decision-making and enabling course-correction throughout the transition process.